nataliesstewart/nataliesstewart.github.io/_posts/2022-09-07-the-moduli-space-of-weaves.md

 this is not true for prime atoroidal weaves at level 5, so we will need to find non-topological invariants to solve the distinction problem at that level.

 ### Forward references
-* <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/12/primary-decomposition-for-weaves.html">On primary decomposition.</a>
+* <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/12/primary-decomposition-for-weaves.html">On primary decomposition:</a> every weave decomposes uniquely into simpler weaves called *primary weaves*, which can't be expressed as two separate weaves placed next to each other.

-* <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/15/level-2.html">The classification of weaves with 2 or fewer components.</a>
+* <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/15/level-2.html">The classification of weaves with 2 or fewer components:</a> there is a unique prime weave of 2 components.

-* <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/22/atoroidal-decomposition-for-weaves.html">On atoroidal decomposition</a>.
+* <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/22/atoroidal-decomposition-for-weaves.html">On atoroidal decomposition:</a> every weave is canonically (in some sense) generated under Kinging and Möbiusing by an "atoroidal" weave.

 * An exhaustion via weave diagrams.

-* The level 3 classification.
+* The level 3 classification: there is a unique atoroidal weave of 3 components, and two toroidal primary ones.

 * The level 4 classification: The RIM is correct.